KyleDennis25/Logistic-Regression-From-Scratch/README.md

 **functions.py**- Python file which contains functions used for model fitting.

 **test_case**- Python test case file.
-This file uses functions from functions.py to manually fit a logistic regression model, from data cleaning to parameter convergence.
+This file uses functions from functions.py to manually fit a logistic regression model, from data import to parameter convergence.